Srestha123/teaRecipe/README.md

-# teaRecipe
-## this is the recipe for making tea .
+# teaRecipe : it is an easy process of making tea